Museums & Art Galleries in Budapest

 Thriving cultural scene.

-Museums and Art Galleries - Cultural diversity in Budapest
+Museums & Art Galleries - Cultural diversity in Budapest

 Venture through time, learn what inspired artists of days gone by and be sure to visit the many specialist collections around the city.
 Below, you will find some of Budapest's most popular museums and galleries.
 Please don't hesitate to speak with our concierge team at Kempinski Hotel Corvinus for more information upon your arrival, they will be delighted to offer directions and offer more insight into what you can see and do at each location.